datcuandrei/i3wm-mac-syskeys/README.txt

 i3wm-mac-syskeys v0.0.1
 *proudly written using GNU nano

-Note that this only works with Macs running,but can be adapted to also work with other window managers.
+Note that this only works with Macs running i3wm,but can be adapted to also work with other window managers.

 How to install :